szze/SpecFlowPlus-Resources/Tutorial:-Customising-Reports.md

 1. Open your project in Visual Studio.
 1. Open your `.srprofile` file (the default name is `Default.srprofile`).
-1. Edit the `Settings` element as required:
+1. Edit the `Settings` [[element|https://github.com/techtalk/SpecFlowPlus-Resources/wiki/SpecFlowPlus-Runner-Profiles#settings-]] as required:
     1.	`projectName`: The name of your project and the first portion of the name of the report.
     1.	`name`: The name of your settings and the second portion of the report’s name.
     1.	`outputFolder`: The folder the report is output to, relative to your base folder (`baseFolder` attribute).
     1.	`reportTemplate`: The location of the report template used to generate the report, relative to your base folder.
 Enter the name of the template you created earlier here.
-1. A time stamp (date in YYYY-MM-DD format ant time in HHMMSS format) is appended to the generated report.
+1. A time stamp (date in YYYY-MM-DD format and time in HHMMSS format) is appended to the generated report.
 The final name of the generated report is composed as follows:
 `<projectName>_<name>_YYYY-MM-DDTHHMMSS`
 1. Run your tests and click on the link to the generated report in the **Output** window in Visual Studio to ensure that your report template can be located and a report is generated.